Notal-Crest/Power-Tools/README.md

 # 4. open your brower and type localhost/Power-Tools.
 Voila!!!!! your application is served on the browser... now you can edit whater and see the change reflected on the browser before pushin it to github for deployment.

+NOTE FOR NELSON
+    projects to attend to, video downloader, phone number location tracker, password cracker, barcode generator, image to sketch, audio to text.

 Thanks #Team NOTAL CREST.